-The air bag SRS is designed to activate when the vehicle sustains longitudinal deceleration sufficient to cause the sensors to close an electrical circuit that initiates air bag inflation.
+The air bag SRS is designed to activate when the vehicle sustains sufficient longitudinal deceleration.

 The fact that the air bags did not inflate in a collision does not mean that something is wrong with the system.
 Rather, it means the forces were not of the type sufficient to cause activation.
-Air bags are designed to inflate in frontal and near-frontal collisions, not rollover, side-impact, or rear-impacts unless the collision causes sufficient longitudinal deceleration.
+Air bags are designed to inflate in frontal and near-frontal collisions, not rollover, side-impact, or rear-impacts.